6. Access Control¶

 If the namespace already exists, then nothing is done.
 If the group and label names already exist, they are applied to the newly created user namespace.

-The default for private namespace creation is false.
+The default for private namespace creation is true.